 Housing is available directly across the street from the hospital at a cost of $125/month per trainee.
-The house has six bedrooms, two bathrooms, a kitchen, two living areas, internet access, free on-site laundry, and free parking.
+The house has six bedrooms, two bathrooms, a kitchen, two living areas, internet access (payable by students), free on-site laundry, and free parking.
 This inexpensive option is a wonderful opportunity to forge friendships and share experiences with other AuD students from across the country.

-The BTNRH T35 program is currently is its 10th consecutive year of training AuD students in research.
+The BTNRH T35 program is currently in its 12th consecutive year of training AuD students in research.
 Over 75% of the T35 students who have completed their research training at BTNRH have first-authored or co-authored publications in top-tier journals.

 “The T-35 program was a great opportunity to learn skills beyond those taught through my AuD program.
 Through a close working relationship with my mentor, I gained invaluable experience in how to set up and conduct an experiment and developed a solid foundation in research methods.
 In addition, the collaborative atmosphere of Boys Town offered me the opportunity to interact with a large network of investigators and to learn about their work in other areas of auditory research.
 The knowledge and connections I gained through this program have opened many doors and have been instrumental in shaping my career as a research audiologist.”